risk-of-thunder/R2Wiki/docs/Mod-Creation/Getting-Started/First-Mod.md

 ## Building the Boilerplate

 Open the `.sln` solution file with Visual Studio.

+Make sure the `Debug` Configuration is selected, there is two configuration available, `Debug` and `Release`, `Debug` will allow us to have .cs lines showing up in stack traces in the console log, which is incredibly helpful for figuring out programming mistakes.

 Now build the solution:

 ![build solution in visual studio](https://raw.githubusercontent.com/risk-of-thunder/R2Wiki/master/media/bepinex/build_solution.png)

 ## Put the mod in the game

-Find the `ExamplePlugin\bin\Debug\netstandard2.0\ExamplePlugin.dll` on your own machine.
+Find the `ExamplePlugin\bin\Debug\netstandard2.0\ExamplePlugin.dll` and `ExamplePlugin\bin\Debug\netstandard2.0\ExamplePlugin.pdb` on your own machine.

 - r2modman:

-  - Copy the `ExamplePlugin.dll` to your `BepInEx/plugins/` folder.
+  - Copy the `ExamplePlugin.dll` and `ExamplePlugin.pdb` to your `BepInEx/plugins/` folder.
 You can find the folder by opening r2modman, going to settings, and clicking Browse profile folder.

 - manual install:

-  - Copy the `ExamplePlugin.dll` to your `Game Folder/BepInEx/plugins/` folder.
+  - Copy the `ExamplePlugin.dll` and `ExamplePlugin.pdb` to your `Game Folder/BepInEx/plugins/` folder.

 ## Testing the mod

-If its your first time ever launching the game with the latest BepInEx Pack, you may have notice the BepInEx GUI has a console, it has multiple features that could be useful to you:
+If it's your first time ever launching the game with the latest BepInEx Pack, you may have notice the BepInEx GUI has a console, it has multiple features that could be useful to you:

 - Pausing / Resuming the game process